-Physical symptoms.
-For post-COVID syndrome, there are various listings that the agency could look at, depending on the claimant's symptoms.
+For post-COVID syndrome, there are various listings that the agency could look at, depending on your symptoms.
 Many long COVID sufferers have physical symptoms that fall into five categories:

 Social Security could use the listing for neurocognitive disorders (12.02) to evaluate long-COVID sufferers who are experiencing cognitive difficulties.
-Those who have both physical and mental problems could try to "equal" the listing for traumatic brain injuries.
+Those with physical and mental problems could try to "equal" the listing for traumatic brain injuries.

 You'll need to show Social Security three main things to get disability benefits for long COVID:

 Keep going to your doctor or specialists to document your symptoms and how your limitations keep you from leading a normal life or being able to work.
-Get a diagnosis, not just of post-COVID syndrome, but of the underlying mechanisms that are making you sick.
-For instance, if you're having respiratory issues, get referred to a pulmonologist who can give you lung function tests.
-If you're fainting after prolonged sitting or standing, or you have chest pain, get a referral to a cardiologist.
-If you are exhausted after the least bit of activity (known as "post-exertional malaise"), you should probably see a rheumatologist.
-If you're having cognitive issues, be sure to get a neurological evaluation before applying for disability benefits.
+Get a diagnosis, not just of post-COVID syndrome, but of the underlying mechanisms making you sick.
+For instance:

-It's difficult to figure out the tests you need or the specialists you should see without being a doctor yourself, so your first step should be to see your primary care doctor, who can give you referrals to the appropriate specialists depending on your symptoms.
+It's difficult to figure out the tests you need or the specialists you should see without being a doctor yourself.
+So your first step should be to see your primary care doctor, who can refer you to the appropriate specialists depending on your symptoms.

 In the meantime, if you have a short-term disability policy through your work, consider filing for short-term disability insurance benefits; if not, check if your state is one of the few that has a state temporary disability program.